KaiserGabo/halfonso/README.md

     - `/dev/ttyUSB1` for the Arduino Nano; located at [`./src/halfonso/description/ros2_control.xacro/RobotSystem/device`](https://github.com/KaiserGabo/halfonso/blob/main/description/ros2_control.xacro#L11).
     - To check or troubleshoot the USB connection in Raspberry Pi, see [RPI5: Add USB Access for Raspberry Pi](https://github.com/KaiserGabo/halfonso/blob/main/Tips_and_Troubleshooting.md#rpi5-add-usb-access-for-raspberry-pi).

+    - I do recommend matching the device ports either `by-id` (the individual ID of the device itself) or `by-path` (the actual USB port the device is connected to).
+To get this values, open terminal and type:

+            ls /dev/serial/by-id*
+            #or
+            ls /dev/serial/by-path*

-2. Connects to the Raspberry Pi from your server machine using `openssh-server`.
+2. Connect to the Raspberry Pi from your server machine using `openssh-server`.
 Open a terminal in the server machine, enter:

         ssh <remote_username>@<remote_ip_address>